Which fibromyalgia medications help relieve the pain?

 When are anticonvulsants used for fibromyalgia?

-Lyrica, originally used to treat seizures, is a newer drug for treating fibromyalgia.
+Pregabalin ( Lyrica), originally used to treat seizures, is a newer drug for treating fibromyalgia.
 With fibromyalgia, Lyrica affects chemicals in the brain that send pain signals across the nervous system.
-So it reduces pain and fatigue and improves sleep.
+It may reduce pain and fatigue and improve sleep.